Mexico Part 1

 this dream a reality and propel bass fishing and the fishing industry

 The World Championship will become the “Ryder Cup” of bass fishing.

-professional bass anglers in the United States to compete against the world for Gold.
+professional bass anglers in the United States to compete against the countries across the world for Gold.